 Dark and Troubled Past: Prior to becoming a marshal, he was a crook and train robber along with Tychus.
 When they pushed their luck too far, Tychus was caught and he took the fall for their crimes without ratting out Raynor.
 It's one of the major reasons Raynor trusts Tychus throughout the campaign.
 Oh yeah, and he's lost both his wife and son; the latter to the Confederacy's Ghost program, the former to grief over their son's death.

-Forgot About The Mind Reader: Kerrigan's greeting to him when they first meet is interrupted by her exclamation of "you pig!"
+Forgot About the Mind Reader: Kerrigan's greeting to him when they first meet is interrupted by her exclamation of "you pig!"
 Raynor protests he hadn't said anything yet, but Kerrigan snickers he was thinking it.
+If you leaving idle enough in one mission in Heart of the Swarm, it happens again.

 Friendly Sniper: His Weapon of Choice in the Belly of the Beast mission is an enormous rifle that comes with the amazing "Penetrator Round" ability, with a range even further than the ghosts' "Snipe."